-Are you looking for a tool to easily monitor your network activity in detail?
-With the right tool it’s simple to see what apps and hosts are using your network.
+Are you looking for a network monitoring software for Windows 10, 11 or Android?
+With the right app for Windows or Android, it’s easy to see what apps and hosts are accessing the network in real-time.

 We’ve already helped millions of people monitor their network activity successfully and I hope we can help you do the same.